code-423n4/2023-08-verwa-findings/data/algernom-G.md

 ### Recommended mitigation
 On functions that loop over large ranges, use regular addition with variable names (e.g. `x = x+y`) over addition assignment (`x += y`).

-This is already implemented in some areas of the code e.g.
+This is already implemented in some areas of the code and should be extended throughout the codebase e.g.

 ```js
 /// Excerpt from _checkpoint function in VotingEscrow.sol